 Tax Review Officer

-- Conducting Rule 100 informal administrative reviews, of tax assessments, refund denials, and adverse interpretive rulings.
-These matters often involve highly sensitive policy and legal issues, and the resulting determination may be published as departmental precedent.
+- Conducting Rule 100 informal administrative reviews of petitions for correction of tax assessments, refund denials, and adverse interpretive rulings.

 - Presiding over mainstream, executive, and small claim hearings and drafting determinations.

 - Recommending, referring, or negotiating the settlement of some Rule 100 cases.

 - Analyzing, reviewing and providing technical legal and policy recommendations regarding proposed guidance the department is considering.